Pick Your Own YA Fantasy

 So, dear readers, the choice is up to you.
 Does John choose the book, the dagger, or the heart?
 Vote by Sunday, and tune in next week to find out what happens next!

-3 thoughts on “Pick Your Own YA Fantasy”
+3 responses to “Pick Your Own YA Fantasy”

 1. Bryce, have you thought about doing this on Wattpad?
 Seems like it would be a good fit for the readership there.